Skip to main content

 (12 to 13 year olds)

-Cervical cancer, some head and neck and ano-genital cancers, and genital warts caused by human papillomavirus (HPV) HPV4 (one dose) Gardasil 9 Upper arm
+Cancers and genital warts caused by specific human papillomavirus (HPV) types HPV4 (one dose) Gardasil 9® Upper arm

 School year 9